 For an ageing population it is critical that the outer hair cells last as long as possible for without them we become progressively deaf.

 How are the cells maintained and, importantly, what do we still need to know to preserve them for a lifetime?
-Professor Ashmore will explore how these incredible biological hearing aids work and you can join the hunt for the molecules that power them.
+Professor Ashmore explores how these incredible biological hearing aids work and you can join the hunt for the molecules that power them.

 The Croonian Medal and Lecture is awarded annually for outstanding achievements in the biological sciences.
 The lecture series began in 1738 and is the premier lecture in biological sciences.